Published On 13 Jul, 2021

 When left untreated, the supporting structures of the teeth begin to deteriorate, eventually causing the teeth to become loose.
 In some cases, the teeth fall out naturally, just like that.
 At other times, however, it may require extraction or removal, followed by a tooth replacement treatment.

-Dentists strongly emphasize on regular and proper brushing of the teeth, and there’s a very important reason for that.
+Dentists strongly emphasize regular and proper brushing of the teeth, and there’s a very important reason for that.

 Food leftovers in the mouth are breeding grounds for bacteria, especially those that contain starches and sugars such as cakes, candies, soft drinks, biscuits, etc. When the bacteria feed on these foods, harmful acids are produced in the mouth that damage the teeth to the point that you need to get them extracted.

-A result plaque buildup can cause serious infections in the gums and teeth, which, if left untreated, can spread from one tooth to the other.
+As a result plaque buildup can cause serious infections in the gums and teeth, which, if left untreated, can spread from one tooth to the other.
 Dental infection also leads to intense discomfort, making it difficult for you to chew and bite food.
 The ideal way to prevent tooth infection is to consult your dentist at the first sign of a toothache so that if there’s an infection, it can be treated before it reaches the point of tooth removal.

-Often times, a tooth is unable to grow properly and doesn’t fully erupt beyond the gum line.
+Oftentimes, a tooth is unable to grow properly and doesn’t fully erupt beyond the gum line.
 This is referred to as an impacted tooth that mainly results due to overcrowding and ends up growing at odd, twisted angles.

 Your dentist may suggest extracting the tooth in order to prevent it from damaging the other teeth.
 This is essential because an impacted tooth greatly increases the risk of infection in the mouth.
 Wisdom teeth are one of the most common types of impacted teeth since they don’t grow fully as the jaw isn’t large enough to support their growth.